HL7/fhir-us-mcc/input/pagecontent/mcc_chronic_condition_value_sets.md

 * **Profile Element**: The Profile element asserts the location within the profile the value set term **SHALL** be used.

 **MCC Value Sets Use and Validation**
 The value sets in the MCC Value Set Library pages are not bound within any profile.
-As a result "automatic" validation (confirmation) that a code sent in an instance is a member of that value set will not occurr.
-Validation support can be added in implmentation.
+As a result "automatic" validation (confirmation) that a code sent in an instance is a member of that value set will not occur.
+Validation support can be added in implementation.
 These Symptom Value Sets may be used for several different purposes and no clinically appropriate use is precluded:
 * Querying for patients that have experienced particular conditions or diagnoses
 * Within Quality Measures or for research using [Clinical Quality Language (CQL)](http://cql.hl7.org/) (for example)
 * For display within applications